alterasc/alterasc.github.io/docs/OracleMysteries.md

 `47c1af4003874908b6841f6c457f0a82`
 `OracleLunarMysteryFeature`

+### Metal

+An oracle with the Metal mystery adds Athletics, Persuasion and Use Magic Device to her list of class skills.

+`43e6df95f4c24ff592bfb691004e837e`
+`OracleMetalMysteryFeature`

 ### Shadow

 An oracle with the shadow mystery adds Persuasion, Stealth and Knowledge (World)  to her list of class skills.